theobald-software/kb.theobald-software.github.io/content/_erpconnect-samples/retrieve-stock-quantity.md

 weight: 13
 ---

-This sample shows how to check the availability of materials using the BAPI BAPI BAPI_MATERIAL_AVAILABILITY.
+This sample shows how to check the availability of materials using the BAPI BAPI_MATERIAL_AVAILABILITY.

 ### About